Murder of Melanie Hall

-Melanie Hall (20 August 1970 – disappeared 9 June 1996; declared legally dead 17 November 2004) was a British hospital clerical officer from Bradford on Avon, who disappeared on 9 June 1996, following a night out at Cadillacs nightclub in Bath.
-It was not until 5 October 2009 that her partial remains were discovered, after a plastic bin bag containing human bones was found by a workman on the M5 motorway near Thornbury, South Gloucestershire.
-The bones, which included a pelvis, thigh bone and skull, were analysed and identified as belonging to Melanie Hall on 7 October 2009.
+Melanie Hall (20 August 1970 – disappeared 9 June 1996; declared legally dead 17 November 2004) was a British hospital clerical officer from Bradford-on-Avon, Wiltshire, who disappeared following a night out at Cadillacs nightclub in Bath.
+She was declared dead in absentia in 2004.

+On 5 October 2009, her partial remains were discovered, after a garbage bag containing human bones was found by a workman on the M5 motorway near Thornbury, South Gloucestershire.
+On 7 October 2009, the bones, which included a pelvis, thigh bone and a skull, were analysed and identified as belonging to Melanie Hall.
 It was determined that Hall had suffered severe fractures to her skull and face, and had been tied up with rope, although a definitive cause of death could not be established.
-Over the years, various people have been arrested, but subsequently released.
+Over the years, various people have been arrested in connection with the murder, but subsequently released.

 Background

 Hall was described by her parents as a "young, vibrant daughter".
-She had graduated from the University of Bath in 1995 with a degree in nursing; Hall's mother, Pat Hall, said graduation had been a "cherished" dream of Melanie's for four years.
+She had graduated from the University of Bath in 1995 with a degree in sociology and psychology; Hall's mother, Pat Hall, said graduation had been a "cherished" dream of Melanie for four years.
 Melanie Hall worked as a clerical officer at Bath's Royal United Hospital.
 Her father, Stephen Hall, has served Bath City Football Club as Chairman.